strukovas/hugo-academic/content/publication/qa_reddit/index.md

 # Publication name and optional abbreviated publication name.
 publication_short: In *arXiv*

+abstract: The irreplaceable key to the triumph of Question & Answer (Q&A) platforms is their users providing high-quality answers to the challenging questions posted across various topics of interest.
+Recently, the expert finding problem attracted much attention in information retrieval research.
+In this work, we inspect the feasibility of supervised learning model to identify data science experts in Reddit.
+Our method is based on the manual coding results where two data science experts labelled expert, non-expert and out-of-scope comments.
+We present a semi-supervised approach using the activity behaviour of every user, including Natural Language Processing (NLP), crowdsourced and user feature sets.
+We conclude that the NLP and user feature sets contribute the most to the better identification of these three classes It means that this method can generalise well within the domain.
+Moreover, we present different types of users, which can be helpful to detect various types of users in the future.

 # Custom links (uncomment lines below)
 links:
  - name: PDF